-In the fourth quarter of 2018, Cellnex extended the agreement between Cellnex Switzerland and Sunrise, including an additional acquisition of 133 sites in Switzerland for an amount of CHF 39 million (\notin 34 million), which were transferred to Swiss Towers on January 1, 2019, and also an extension of the Build-to-suit project with Sunrise agreed in up to 75 additional sites to be built (increasing the agreement to build sites from up to 400 to up to 475 sites).
-Also in the fourth quarter of 2018, Cellnex acquired from MNOs in Spain, through Cellnex's fully owned subsidiary On Tower Telecom Infraestructuras, S.A.U. ("On Tower Spain"), 375 sites for an amount of \notin 45 million.
+In the fourth quarter of 2018, Cellnex extended the agreement between Cellnex Switzerland and Sunrise, including an additional acquisition of 133 sites in Switzerland for an amount of CHF 39 million (ε 34 million), which were transferred to Swiss Towers on January 1, 2019, and also an extension of the build-to-suit project with Sunrise agreed in up to 75 additional sites to be built (increasing the agreement to build sites from up to 400 to up to 475 sites).
+Also in the fourth quarter of 2018, Cellnex acquired from MNOs in Spain, through Cellnex's fully owned subsidiary On Tower Telecom Infraestructuras, S.A.U. ("On Tower Spain"), 375 sites for an amount of ε 45 million.

-In the first half of 2019, the Company, through its subsidiary Cellnex Italia, S.r.L. (currently Cellnex Italy), entered into an extension of the agreement with Wind Tre S.p.A. ("Wind Tre") which was entered into in the context of the acquisition of Cellnex Italy in 2015, through an increase in the Build-to-suit project of up to 800 additional sites (increasing the agreement to build sites from up to 400 to up to 1,200), which Cellnex Italy will build in a 10-year term from the 2015 agreement, with a total investment of up to \notin 70 million.
+In the first half of 2019, the Company, through its subsidiary Cellnex Italia, SrL, entered into an extension of the agreement with Wind Tre which was entered into in the context of the acquisition of Cellnex Italia, S.p.A. in 2015, through an increase in the build-to-suit project of up to 800 additional sites (increasing the agreement to build sites from up to 400 to up to 1,200), which Cellnex Italia, S.p.A. will build in a 10-year term from the 2015 agreement, with a total investment of up to ε 00 million.
 Also in the first half of 2019, the Group entered into an agreement with BT to operate and market 220 high towers located in the United Kingdom for a period of 20 years.
-The consideration paid amounted to GBP 70 million, approximately (approximately \notin 79 million).
+The consideration paid amounted to GBP 70 million, approximately (approximately ε 79 million).
 The agreement included a pre-emptive right of acquisition of Cellnex Connectivity Solutions Limited of up to 3,000 sites from BT during the following six years.

-Also in the first half of 2019, the Group entered into the Iliad France Acquisition and the Iliad Italy Acquisition, a longterm industrial alliance with the Iliad7 group of companies by virtue of which the Group purchased 70% of the share capital of Iliad, owner of approximately 5,700 sites located in France, and acquired approximately 2,200 sites located in Italy, for an estimated aggregate consideration of approximately $\in 1.4$ billion and $\in 600$ million, respectively.
-Additionally, Cellnex agreed to the deployment of 2,500 and 1,000 sites in France and Italy, respectively, over a seven-year term.
-Among other effects, these transactions allowed Cellnex to strengthen its footprint in the French market as the leading independent telecommunications infrastructures operator with a network of dense and capillary sites that will play a key role in the deployment of 5G in France and also allowed Cellnex to strengthen its footprint in the Italian market.
-Also in the first half of 2019 the Group entered into the Swiss Infra Acquisition, a long-term industrial alliance with Matterhorn by virtue of which Swiss Towers purchased 90% of the share capital of Swiss Infra, owner of approximately 2,800 sites located in Switzerland, for an aggregate consideration of approximately €770 million.
-Additionally, Cellnex agreed to the deployment of 500 sites in Switzerland in an eight-year term.
-Among other effects, this transaction allowed Cellnex to strengthen its footprint in the Swiss market.
-On March 12, 2021, Cellnex (through its subsidiaries Cellnex Switzerland, of which Cellnex owns 72.22%, and Swiss Towers, of which Cellnex Switzerland owns 100%) entered into an agreement with Matterhorn to acquire 10% of the share capital of Swiss Infra from Matterhorn, for CHF 146 million (with a Euro value of €131.5 million as of the date of completion).
-Pursuant to this acquisition, which was completed on March 18, 2021, Swiss Towers holds 100% of Swiss Infra.
+Also in the first half of 2019, the Group entered into the Iliad France Acquisition and the Iliad Italy Acquisition, a long-term industrial alliance with the Iliad7 group of companies by virtue of which the Group purchased 70% of the share capital of Iliad, owner of approximately 5,700 sites located in France, and acquired approximately 2,200 sites located in Italy, for an estimated aggregate consideration of approximately €1.4 billion and €600 million, respectively.
+Additionally, Cellnex agreed to the deployment of 2,500 and 1,000 sites in France and Italy, respectively, in a seven-year term.
+Among other effects, these transactions allow Cellnex to strengthen its footprint in the French market as the leading independent telecommunications infrastructures operator with a network of dense and capillary sites that will play a key role in the deployment of 5G in France and also allows Cellnex to strengthen its footprint in the Italian market.
+Also in the first half of 2019 the Group entered into the Swiss Infra Acquisition, a long-term industrial alliance with Matterhorn by virtue of which Swiss Towers purchased 90% of the share capital of Swiss Infra owner of approximately 2,800 sites located in Switzerland, for an aggregate consideration of approximately €770 million.
+Additionally, Cellnex agreed the deployment of 500 sites in Switzerland in an eight-year term.
+Among other effects, this transaction allows Cellnex to strengthen its footprint in the Swiss market.